 If you wish to sell alcohol, your premises must be licensed.
 If you are building or converting premises, then you may apply for a provisional premises licence before the premises are completed.

-The layout plan has to comply with regulations.
-A layout plan checklist is available as a download.
+- 6 copies of the layout plan of the premises to a scale of 1:100.
+The layout plan must comply with regulations.
+A layout plan checklist is available below:

 - preventing crime and disorder